 - The maximum balance of your foreign financial account during the year, converted to US dollars

 FinCEN requires that all FBAR forms be electronically filed through their website.
+So, how to file FBAR and when?
 Most professional tax preparers are able to file electronically using their software as well.

 The FBAR form is due April 15th.
 An automatic extension of two months is available for US citizens living abroad, which extends the due date to October 15th.